CDCgov/mashwrapper/README.md

 The tool outputs a text file containing the top five matches from the Mash database for the input reads.
 This output includes standard Mash results, and the best species match is determined by a cutoff based on the Mash distance score.
 For Legionella, this cutoff is conservatively set to a Mash distance of < 0.05.
 If you're using the tool for a different species, you should adjust this cutoff value based on what is most appropriate for your organism.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
+It uses Docker/Singularity containers, making installation trivial and results highly reproducible.
+The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process, which makes it much easier to maintain and update software dependencies.

 ## Pipeline summary